rlmoser99/ruby_rspec_TOP/contents.md

 expect(subject).to have_attributes(name: 'Stone Cold Steve Austin', finishing_move: 'Stunner')
 it { is_expected.to have_attributes(name: 'Stone Cold Steve Austin', finishing_move: 'Stunner') }

-# satisfy
-(rubocop does not like the one-line) expect(subject).to satisfy { |value| value == value.reverse }

-When the test fails with 'racecars', this test will generate it's own message in a more readable format to clearly communicate the error. it 'can accept a custom error message' do expect(subject).to satisfy('be a palindrome') do |value|
-    value == value.reverse
-  end
-end

 # A custom error message, gives you the ability to provide "documentation" material on what should be happening.
 comparison = 'Spade'